mrjackyliang/discord-stonker-bot/README.md

 ### 11. Sync Roles
 Add or remove selected roles from members automatically if a user has or does not have "some" roles.
 Useful for many scenarios, for example, when members lose a premium role (e.g. _removing_ premium add-on roles) or when members get muted (e.g. _removing_ roles purposely designed to enable sending of messages, speaking in voice channels, or creating new reactions).

-__NOTE:__ Please prioritize role removals before role additions due to how Discord processes role changes.
+__Note:__ Please prioritize role removals before role additions due to how Discord processes role changes.

 | __Key__                                               | __Type__   | __Description__                                  | __Required__ | __Accepted Values__                         |
 |-------------------------------------------------------|------------|--------------------------------------------------|--------------|---------------------------------------------|